Welcome to API Gateway Plugin Hub

 RocketMQ Logger

-The rocketmq-logger plugin pushes request and response logs as JSON objects to your RocketMQ clusters in batches and supports the customization of log formats.
+The rocketmq-logger plugin pushes request and response logs as JSON objects to RocketMQ clusters in batches, allowing for customizable log formats to enhance data management.

 syslog

-The syslog plugin pushes request and response logs as JSON objects to syslog servers in batches and supports the customization of log formats.
+The syslog plugin pushes request and response logs as JSON objects to syslog servers in batches, allowing for customizable log formats to enhance data management.

 Zipkin

-The zipkin plugin instruments APISIX and sends traces to Zipkin or other compatible collectors, such as Jaeger and Apache SkyWalking.
+The zipkin plugin instruments the API gateway to send traces to Zipkin or compatible collectors like Jaeger and Apache SkyWalking, enhancing request tracing capabilities.

 General#